top of page

 14.30 Coffee

-Athanasios Delios, Leading on Cadence: seeking an Aspect of Eternity in the Byzantine Kalophonic Melos of the First Authentic Mode
+Athanasios Delios, Leading on Cadence: Seeking an Aspect of Eternity in the Byzantine Kalophonic Melos of the First Authentic Mode (online)

 Death, the Afterlife, and Eternity in the Life of Saint Nephon of Constantiane (BHG 1371z)